rancher/docs/content/rke/latest/en/config-options/secrets-encryption/_index.md

       enabled: false
 ```

-Once disabled, RKE will perform the following [actions](https://kubernetes.io/docs/tasks/administer-cluster/encrypt-data/#encrypting-your-data) to disabled encryption on your cluster:
+Once encryption sets for disable in cluster.yml, RKE will perform the following [actions](https://kubernetes.io/docs/tasks/administer-cluster/encrypt-data/#encrypting-your-data) to disable encryption in your cluster:
 - Generate a new provider configuration file with the no-encryption `identity{}` provider as the first provider, and the previous `aescbc` set in the second place.
-This will allow Kubernetes to use the first to write the secrets, and the second one to decrypt them.
+This will allow Kubernetes to use the first entry to write the secrets, and the second one to decrypt them.
 - Deploy the new provider configuration and restart kube-apiserver.
 - Rewrite all secrets.
 This is required because, at this point, new data will be written to disk in plain text, but the existing data is still encrypted using the old provider.
 By rewriting all secrets, RKE ensures that all stored data is decrypted.
 - Update kube-apiserver arguments to remove encryption provider configuration and restart kube-apiserver
 - Remove the provider configuration file.

 #### Key Rotation
+Sometimes there is a need to rotate encryption config in your cluster.
+For example, the key is compromised.
-With managed configuration, RKE has the ability to perform key rotation process documented [here](https://kubernetes.io/docs/tasks/administer-cluster/encrypt-data/#rotating-a-decryption-key).
+With managed configuration, RKE CLI has the ability to perform key rotation process documented [here](https://kubernetes.io/docs/tasks/administer-cluster/encrypt-data/#rotating-a-decryption-key) with one command.
 To perform this operation, the following subcommand is used:
 ```bash
 $ ./rke encrypt rotate-key --help
 NAME: